 October is Breast Cancer Awareness Month and the shops are teeming with stylish buys that’ll help raise all important funds for the country’s leading cancer charities.

 We will be featuring both the best and the worst Breast Cancer Awareness Month cause marketing throughout October, under the tag #pinkverts.
 In the meantime, consider watching Pink Ribbons Inc. for a broader perspective on the issue.
-The trailer is embedded after the break.

 Have you seen interesting examples of pinkverts?
 Please share them on our Facebook page.